Md-Tanvir2034/basicATM/README.md

 # project basicATM
 It is just basic code that I wrote.
 This code has many flaws.
-# Don't use any negative numbers.
+# No. 1 is Don't use any negative numbers.